 Broker fees are legal in NYC, and you should expect to be charged one if you are working with a broker to rent an apartment.

-A broker will likely try to charge you the maximum amount they believe they can get out of you, and will negotiate down from there.
-So you feel like you “won”, while actually, you are paying them a large amount of money for a simplistic service.
+A broker will likely try to charge you the maximum amount they believe they can get out of you, and it's up to you to negotiate them down from there.

-Don’t talk too tough though, as always in life, sounding aggressive shows weakness and aggravates a situation.
+Don’t try to talk tough, as always in life, sounding aggressive shows weakness and aggravates a situation.

 Be pleasant.
 Be terse.
 Wait a little while to respond.

 Your best bet?
 Avoid the broker fee altogether by avoiding the broker.